-CA authenticates the request for revocation before revocation.
+CA authenticates the request for revocation prior to revocation.
 Subscribers are required to submit revocation requests as specified under IT CA Rules.
-Electronic requests to revoke a certificate have to be authenticated using that certificate's associated private key, regardless of whether or not the private key has been compromised.
+Electronic requests to revoke a certificate must be authenticated using that certificate's associated private key, regardless of whether the private key has been compromised.